 Reddan’s Quay – Small harbour about 10 minutes walk from Tuamgraney village.
 It’s a pleasant fishing spot and mainly used by pleasure craft during the summer months.

-Famine Memorial Park – Opened in 1997 by East Clare Heritage on a one acre site known as the Casaoireach – pronounced Cath-Siar-Iad – translates literally as Throw Them Back.!!!
+An Casaoireach/Famine Memorial Park – Opened in 1997 by East Clare Heritage on a one acre site known as the Casaoireach – pronounced Cath-Siar-Iad – translates literally as Throw Them Back.!!!

 The Poor Law Guardians purchased the site as a burial ground and it’s estimated that 7,000 Famine victims were unceremoniously buried here.
 18 varieties of trees representing the indigenous trees of Co Clare were planted in their memory.